PikaKriznar/upk_rush_recorder/README.md

 - Always run the backend and Streamlit apps in separate terminals.

 - Large datasets are intentionally excluded from version control.

+- Ensure that the paths are correct in all the app scripts and mobile app scripts.

+- Ensure that the testing device is connected to the same network as the computer running the script + change IP address accordingly in RushRecorder.swift and server.py